Table of Contents

 Tips by a Local for Hiking in Switzerland

 Switzerland is chock full of stunning mountain views, long winding glaciers and deep alpine lakes.
 So, it is perhaps no surprise that this is also a hikers paradise and hiking in Switzerland is one of the top activities for tourists and locals alike.
+Don’t forget to add it to your Switzerland itinerary.
 There are actually over 66 thousand kilometers (41,000 miles) of marked hiking trails in Switzerland, so you are obviously spoiled for choice.

 And as someone who has spent way too many weekends and summer holidays in this amazing country, I thought I would share with you some of the best hikes in Switzerland that I have done in the past.
 From the short and cheerful, to the longer more endurance-oriented, there is something for everyone.